anasfarrouk/anasfarrouk/README.md

 ## Hi There 👋
 I'm currently working on my business.
 But I'm open for freelance opportunities.
-If you have any project in mind, please contact me through my email : projects@arkanak.com
+If you have any project in mind, please contact me through my email.

 ## What I can Build 🛠
 - Complex Data-intensive Web apps